The endocannabinoid system, or endogenous cannabinoid system, is named after the plant associated with its discovery.

 The endocannabinoid system and CBD, and good health

-The Benefits of supplementing your diet with CBD oil.
+The Benefits of supplementing your diet with CBD oil support

-CBD can improve our health in many ways, and when we take this beneficial compound daily, these benefits multiply.
-But what exactly are the benefits of taking CBD oil?
+But what exactly are the supporting benefits of taking CBD oil?

-- Promotes homeostasis or balance within the body
+- supports homeostasis or balance within the body

-- Protection from the damaging effects of stress
+- supports protection from the damaging effects of stress

-- CBD oil also provides a good source of essential nutrients
+- CBD oil also provide a supporting source of essential nutrients

 5 effective ways to take CBD